Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/jpa-relationships.markdown

 We created an Embeddable Address object and used it as a property in our Store object.

-{{% tip %}}
+{{% tip "Tip"%}}
-Please note that Embeddable classes must be Serializable since they're transferred over the network.
+Embeddable classes must be Serializable because they are transferred over the network.
 {{% /tip %}}

-It's possible to query a Store entity by an Address property in the following way:
+It is possible to query a Store entity by an Address property in the following way:

 ```java